SohamRatnaparkhi/blogx/README.md

 Microservice based backend for a micro-blogging platform.

-It has three services:
+It has 4 services:

-1. Authentication - deals with user authentication
+1. Authentication
-2. blog - deals with creating, updating, deleting a blog, and some blog related functions
+2. blog
-3. feed - deals with showing the blogs on feed
+3. feed
+4. user

 Click below to run this API service in postman